psusecurity/psusecurity.github.io/README.md

 (Corrupted coredump)
 --->

-Given a coredump file - core with its respective binary - latex2rtf and source code latex2rtf.tar.gz, try to catch the root cause.
+Given the following files: core dump (`core`), binary (`latex2rtf`), and source code (`latex2rtf.tar.gz`), try to catch the root cause for the crash (i.e. the buggy file and the corresponding line number).
 You could read References 7 and 8 for help with stack traces.
 And you could read Reference 9 for information on the value of variables.

 **Submission** : File_name:line_number, for example, `test.c:10`.